Construction Traffic Delays

 Firstenburg Community Center – Parking Lot Improvement Project

-The city of Vancouver began a project in mid-April to replace portions of the parking lot at Firstenburg Community Center.
+During the week of April 17, the City of Vancouver began a project to replace portions of the parking lot at Firstenburg Community Center.
 Existing pervious concrete will be replaced with permeable brick pavers.
 The resulting surface will be more durable, easier to repair and maintain drainage needs.
 Firstenburg and Cascade Park Library will remain open throughout construction.
 This project will be done in three separate phases and will affect parking and traffic patterns for the next few months.
-Please watch for signage indicating possible driveway closures or parking restrictions during construction.
-More information is available on the city's website at: www.cityofvancouver.us/parksrec/page/community-center-hours-updates-and-closures.
+Please watch for signage indicating possible driveway closures or parking restrictions during construction. www.cityofvancouver.us/parksrec/page/community-center-hours-updates-and-closures

-Sidewalk Improvement Project – Neals and Rossiter lanes
+Sidewalk Improvement Project – Neals Lane and Rossiter

 East Side of Neals Lane – From Fourth Plain north to East 26th Street